Survival-SDK/vgazer/README.md

 software - space separated list of software must be installed or version checked

 # For developers
+Optional Requirements for running samples (Linux only):

+* docker
+* pylama

 ### Generating samples
 Before trying samples you need generate it.
 Generate samples with one on this commands: